Montana Court Records

 What are the Differences Between Criminal Law and Tort Law in Montana?

-Montana’s criminal law guides the prosecution of crimes against society: misdemeanors and felonies.
+Montana’s criminal law generally guides the prosecution of crimes against society: misdemeanors and felonies.
 The criminal justice process is directed by Titles 45 and 46 of the Montana Code Annotated and local court rules.
-Any person (defendant) tried for a criminal offense under these laws faces punishment such as fines, imprisonment, license suspensions/revocations, community service, treatment, and more.
+Any person (defendant) tried for a criminal offense under these laws typically face punishment such as fines, imprisonment, license suspensions/revocations, community service, treatment, and more.
 Depending on the severity and type of an offense, it may be handled at trial level by the Municipal, City, Justice, or District Courts.

 Whereas, Montana’s tort law governs civil remedies for injurious acts.
 Unlike a criminal act, defendants in tortious claims are not punished for their unlawful actions but are financially liable when responsible for another person’s injury, accident, or loss.
-Tort claims are heard by the same courts that prosecute crimes.
+Tort claims are generally heard by the same courts that prosecute crimes.

 What is the Purpose of Tort Law in Montana?